First-Year Applicants

 7. Personal Statement: Lawyers are routinely asked to engage critical analytical skills during moments of stress or engagement across difference.
 The ability to remain level-headed in the face of adversity is one essential lawyering skill.
 So too are leadership, resilience, determination, familiarity with diverse constituencies, and adaptability to change.
 While law school will provide you with training in all of these areas, our most successful applicants bring to their legal education some prior experience in one or more of them.
 To help us gain a fuller sense of who you are as a person, you are required to submit a personal statement.

-We recommend that you use the personal statement to present the Admissions Committee with information and perspectives regarding your background, experience, special circumstances, and interests that you believe will help the Committee understand your unique story.
-In addition, the statement should address why you are interested in obtaining a law degree and, more specifically, in attending the University of Maryland Francis King Carey School of Law.
+Applicants are required to submit a personal statement.
+We recommend that you use the personal statement to present to the Admissions Committee information and perspectives regarding your background, experience, special circumstances and interests that you believe will help the Committee understand your unique story.
+In addition, the statement should address why you are interested in obtaining a law degree and, more specifically, why you are interested in attending the University of Maryland Francis King Carey School of Law.
 The personal statement should be no longer than 750 words, double-spaced, and must be typed and not hand-written.
 Upload your personal statement as an attachment to the application form.

 8. Résumé: Submit a résumé or curriculum vitae detailing your education, employment, skills, honors, awards, and accomplishments.
-Upload document as an attachment to the application form.
+Upload your résumé as an attachment to the application form.

-9. Optional Essay: In addition, you are invited to complete one of the optional essay prompts below.
+9. Optional Essay: Applicants are invited to complete one (and only one) of the optional essay prompts below.
 In responding to a prompt, please keep in mind that what you contributed to or took away from any experience is far more important to us than the experience itself.
 Your optional essay should be no longer than 250 words, double-spaced, and must be typed and not hand-written.
+Please title your document with the option you select.
 Upload any submission as an attachment to the application form.

-• Option 1: The Supreme Court recently struck down race-based affirmative action programs at two universities.
-Writing for the majority, the Chief Justice wrote: “At the same time, as all parties agree, nothing in this opinion should be construed as prohibiting universities from considering an applicant’s discussion of how race affected his or her life.”
-We invite you to describe how your identity or background (such as your race, gender, gender identity, disability, sexual orientation, culture, religion, socioeconomic status, etc.) has, as the Court wrote, “affected [your] life, be it through discrimination, inspiration, or otherwise.”
-In crafting your response, please note that the law school does not attach an inherent value to an applicant’s race, national origin, gender, gender identity, disability, sexual orientation, culture or religion; we are interested only in how your experience has impacted your courage, determination, adaptability, leadership skills, or other unique ability that you will bring to the law school and legal profession.
+• Option 1: Some years ago, the Supreme Court struck down race-based affirmative action programs at two universities.
+Writing for the majority, the Chief Justice wrote: "At the same time, as all parties agree, nothing in this opinion should be construed as prohibiting universities from considering an applicant's discussion of how race affected his or her life."
+We invite you to describe how your identity or background (such as your race, gender, gender identity, disability, sexual orientation, culture, religion, socioeconomic status, etc.) has, as the Court wrote, "affected [your] life, be it through discrimination, inspiration, or otherwise."
+In crafting your response, please note that the law school attaches no inherent value to any applicant's race, national origin, gender, gender identity, disability, sexual orientation, culture or religion, we are interested only in how your experience has impacted your courage, determination, adaptability, leadership skills, or other unique ability that you will bring to the law school and legal profession.

 • Option 2: Members of the Maryland Carey Law community make a difference in the world in ways big and small.
 We encourage our students and alumni to make their corner of the world a bit brighter through leadership and innovation.
 Describe one of your most important accomplishments and explain why it is important to you.
 Discuss how you demonstrated leadership, helped innovate, and/or drove change as part of that accomplishment.

-• Option 4: In order to succeed at the Law School and in the legal profession, you must be able to have discussions across difference and be open to changing your mind.
-Describe a time when you changed your mind on an important topic after discussing it with a person with whom you disagreed or learning additional information.
+• Option 4: To succeed at the Law School and in the legal profession, you must be able to have respectful discussions across differences and, where appropriate, be open to changing your mind.
+Describe a time when you changed your mind on an important topic after discussing it with a person with whom you disagreed or after learning additional information.
 Discuss what you learned from this experience.

 • Option 5: Maryland Carey Law has a strong sense of community and a longstanding tradition of public engagement.
 Our students and graduates are committed in rich and varied ways to public service and community engagement.
 Describe a community that has been particularly meaningful to you.
 Discuss what you gain from being a part of this community and what you contribute to this community.

-11. Attachments: Please upload attachments through the "Attachments" tab.
-Attachments should include your personal statement, résumé or curriculum vitae, optional essay, information about a prior law school that you have attended, information in explanation of any character and fitness issue, and any other information relevant to your application.
+Please upload attachments through the "Attachments" tab.
+Attachments should include your personal statement, résumé or curriculum vitae, optional essay (if applicable), information about a prior law school that you have attended, information in explanation of any character and fitness issue, and any other information relevant to your application.

 DISCLOSURE POLICY: CHARACTER AND FITNESS FOR BAR ADMISSION